idqdq/zabbix-recipes/juniper-rpm-template/README.md

   - apply template to a Juniper host
   - make sure you have a macro {$SNMP_COMMUNITY} set to the host

-5 minutes later the discovery script should find RPM items, then hand them over to Zabbix, also it will create triggers graphs and even a screen
+5 minutes later the discovery script should find RPM items and propagate items, triggers, graphs etc for every RPM test

+Enjoy

+P.S.
+Take a look at timing on item prototypes.
+Those extremely low intervals were suitable for my case but may not be applicable for you